tragram/domcikuv-zpevnik-v2/README.md

 {chorus: R2}
 {chorus: R1}
 ```
-This is compatible with the feature that hides repeated choruses (it will then just show the name of the chorus for reference).
+Adding these names will also make sure that both the lyrics and the chords are shown, regardless of the settings for repeats of parts and chords.

-Keyword "bridge" works analogously to "chorus".
-Hiding/showing is controlled via the same toggle as for chorus.
+Keywords "bridge" and "verse" work analogously to "chorus".
+In the future it might be interesting to look at automatically hiding the chords when they are the same (when the chorus has the same chords/lyrics).
+This could be done by comparing the actual chords in the DOMParser in `src/routes/song_view/song_rendering.ts`.
+Unfortunately, ChordSheetJS is incredibly inflexible regarding this sort of stuff and the code is very ugly as it is...

 ### Image generation
 Since it's 2024, I decided to use AI for tasks other than helping me code this thing.
 The `scripts/generate_images.py` script loads the lyrics of each of the songs and generates a prompt (in English) for an image generation model.